kaicarver/solar-time-vs-standard-time/README.md

 * worked around having no cities data in the draw.py script
 * added some header stuff to svg template so it displays in browser (but see problems)
 * requirements.txt lists the Python packages needed
+* found another file with city data and adapted draw program accordingly

 Problems to be solved:

-* the SVG file is way too detailed, very slow and bulky to use, the map is too detailed
+* the SVG file is way too detailed, very slow and bulky to use, the basic map outlines are too detailed for my purposes
 * the SVG file displays properly in Inkscape, but not in the browser, where pathclipped time zones don't display

 Instructions